henry-sg/workramp_challenge/README.md

 ```

 ## Files Structure
-- models: contains base data modeles, used to represent users, guides and tasks
+- models: contains base data models, used to represent users, guides and tasks
-- pages: page of models for the pages used or interated with in the tests
+- pages: page objects for the pages used or interacted with in the tests
 - tests: tests cases

 ## Running Tests